sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 A 4 byte UNIX UTC timestamp when the data was received by the gateway.

 ### Offset 5: Package Length
 Length of data within the whole package in bytes.
-It seems to be always be the same for the same header and device ID.
+Note: The Package Header (offset 0, see above) seems to always be 0xbc (118) higher than the Package Length.

 ### Offset 6: Device ID
 6 byte device ID, which matches the sensor MAC address. **The first byte is the ID, which defines the content of the data.**